Narendra Modi - Worrying signs of one man show - ET

 This style of functioning, one man show, has many admirers but also a fair number of critics.
 So if there is an approval rating there is also disapproval one.
 AAP needs to tap the latter, with a degree of counter aggression & projecting issues, dear to the middle classes- those old fashioned ones & some fresh ones- like, roti, kapra, makan, bijli, pani, siksha, suracksha, sarak, ghooskhori etc. If AK, too, is a one man show, if necessary, the occasion to confront him would come later.
 For the present its NaMo & Amit Shah that loom large. more

-" One man Show " sounds more apt for AAP. more
+One man Show more

 Post a Comment